jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 ## Customised example

-The following is an example of a customised interface.
-I call this one _lemon & lime_.
+The following are examples of a customised interface.
+I call these _lemon & lime_ and _sky_ - they're not available in the app just yet.

 **Legend**
 1. Background colour